 I don’t know if this is causation or correlation, but whatever it is, I treated my body better plus ate healthier when consistently drinking water.

-(I also want to say, after more research, I found information that reports drinking half of your body weight in ounces is sufficient.
+(I also want to say, after more research, I found drinking half of your body weight in ounces is sufficient.
 For me, that means drinking 100 ounces a day instead of 200.
 I’ll probably drink half of my body weight for the long-term.
 But, I’m happy to accomplish the extreme, week-long challenge of drinking an ounce of water for each pound I weigh.)

 Final Water Challenge Statistics